luanpotter/play-auth/README.md

 # How to use Google Play Games authentication?

+**NO LONGER MANTAINED**

+This eventually became [this](https://github.com/luanpotter/play_games) plugin for Flutter.
+There you can find updated tutorials and such.

+I'll keep this for reference if someone still wants to see.

 ## Intro

 Doing this is a hassle; i've tryed for many days to make it work.
 This is a consolidation of my results so far.